 Choe Sang-Hun

 Choe Sang-Hun is the Seoul bureau chief for The New York Times, reporting on South and North Korea and their relations with other nations.
-He covers politics, diplomacy, social, economic and cultural issues of South Korea as well as issues related to North Korea.
-Choe has been a journalist for over 20 years having worked at The Associated Press and The Korea Herald before joining The Times in 2005.
-He is a native of South Korea and a veteran of its army.
-Choe has covered the past seven presidents of South Korea, reporting on elections, financial crises, corruption scandals, natural and man-made disasters, a presidential impeachment as well as military tensions and political reconciliation with North Korea.
-He has also reported on international diplomacy surrounding North Korea's nuclear weapons development.
-Choe is the co-author of two books on Korea and co-editor of another two.
-He has won a number of journalism awards for his reports on Korea and Myanmar, including a Pulitzer Prize in 2000.
-All Times journalists are committed to upholding the standards of integrity outlined in their Ethical Journalism Handbook, maintaining journalistic independence and not belonging to a political party or participating in political causes that can compromise their journalistic neutrality.
-Choe identifies himself as a reporter for The Times when interviewing people.
-The best way to reach him is through email or KakaoTalk.
+He has been covering the country since 1991, reporting on elections, financial crises, corruption scandals, natural and man-made disasters, and a presidential impeachment.
+Choe has also covered military tensions and political reconciliation with North Korea as well as international diplomacy surrounding its nuclear weapons development.
+He is the co-author of two books on Korea and co-editor of another two.
+Choe has won a number of journalism awards for his reports on Korea and Myanmar, including a Pulitzer Prize in 2000.
+All Times journalists are committed to upholding the standards of integrity outlined in their Ethical Journalism Handbook, and maintaining journalistic independence is important for Choe.
+He does not belong to a political party nor make political contributions or participate in political causes that can compromise his journalistic neutrality.
+When he interviews people, he identifies himself as a reporter for The Times.

 The Daily's Verdict